 - Strategic management

-Application is through UCAS, using the code N2D4.
+For the three-year BSc programme, application is through UCAS, using code N2D4.

 Three years full-time for the BSc or one year full-time for the final year ‘top up’ programme.

-Students will attend College for 13 hours per week usually over three to four days in Year One and Year Two, then ten hours per week usually over two days in Year Three.
+Students will attend college for 13 hours per week usually over three to four days in year one and year two, then 10 hours per week usually over two days in year three.

 Many graduates continue their education and may progress to other areas of study or undertake postgraduate research at either Masters or Doctorate level.

 Students are assessed through coursework (including reports, presentations and lab reports), practical assessments and formal examinations.

 Successful graduates have gone on to secure promising careers within the equine industry in roles including sales and marketing.
 Some have also explored roles as equine business administrators, bloodstock agents, lecturers, researchers, equine insurance brokers and equine facilties managers.